galacticfls/template-terms-of-service/terms_template.md

 ## Entire Agreement

-These Terms constitute the entire agreement between you and GalacticFiles.com regarding the use of the Service, superseding any prior agreements between you and GalacticFiles.com relating to your use of the Service.
+These Terms constitute the entire agreement between us regarding the use of the Service, superseding any prior agreements between us relating to your use of the Service.

 ## Feedback

-Please let us know what you think of the Service, these Terms and, in general, **[APP NAME]**.
-When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, **[APP NAME]**, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.
+Please let us know what you think of the Service, these Terms and, in general, GalacticFiles.com.
+When you provide us with any feedback, comments or suggestions about the Service, these Terms and, in general, GalacticFiles.com, you irrevocably assign to us all of your right, title and interest in and to your feedback, comments and suggestions.

 ## Questions & Contact Information

-Questions or comments about the Service may be directed to us at the email address **[SUPPORT EMAIL ADDRESS]**.
+Questions or comments about the Service may be directed to us at the email address support@galacticfiles.com.

-**[FINAL NOTE: CERTAIN APPLICATION STORES (E.G., APPLE APP STORE, GOOGLE PLAY, ETC.) MAY REQUIRE YOU TO INCLUDE ADDITIONAL TERMS AND CONDITIONS IN THESE TERMS OF SERVICE AS A CONDITION TO MAKING YOUR APPLICATION AVAILABLE ON SUCH PLATFORM.
-IF APPLICABLE, REVIEW YOUR AGREEMENT WITH ANY SUCH APPLICATION STORE TO DETERMINE IF ADDITIONAL TERMS ARE REQUIRED.]**